 Census - Both total census and the proportion of patients who are Medicaid- or Medicare-eligible or can otherwise pay for their care are subject to change and therefore affect total revenue.
 Of particular significance is that over three quarters of OMH revenue is received through the Medicaid program, which does not provide reimbursement of inpatient costs for individuals from the ages of 21 through 64.
-To the extent the projection of total census or of the proportion of the population eligible for Medicaid is incorrect revenue may be above or below projected levels.
-Assumptions regarding the percent of the age-eligible population that will in fact meet billing criteria are also a factor.
-The Department considers census assumptions for the FY 2016 through FY 2019 forecast years to be relatively conservative.
+To the extent the projection of total census or of the proportion of the population eligible for Medicaid is incorrect, revenue may be above or below projected levels.
+Assumptions regarding the percent of the age-eligible population that will meet billing criteria is also a factor.
+The Department considers census assumptions for the FY 2017 through FY 2021 forecast years to be relatively conservative.

-No age limitations are imposed on OPWDD Medicaid eligibility, and substantially all consumers are in fact Medicaid-eligible.
+No age limitations are imposed on OPWDD Medicaid eligibility, and most consumers are Medicaid-eligible.